LPO: Discovering Missed Peephole Optimizations with Large Language Models

 \section{Related Work}

 In this section, we discuss the studies related to this work.

 \myparagraph{Superoptimization} A superoptimizer takes a sequence of instructions as input and searches for a more efficient, semantically equivalent or refined program.
 Massalin~\cite{massalin1987superoptimizer} first introduced the concept of superoptimization and developed the earliest superoptimizer based on exhaustive enumeration, which, while pioneering, was both inefficient and unsound.
 To address scalability limitations, subsequent work proposed alternative search strategies, often leveraging SMT solvers for equivalence verification.
 Joshi \etal developed Denali~\cite{joshi2002denali}, a goal-directed superoptimizer that employs expert knowledge to encode equality-preserving transformations, thereby constraining the search space.
 Bansal and Aiken~\cite{bansal2006automatic} presented a superoptimizer that enumerates only canonical instruction sequences to reduce redundancy and stores computed optimizations in a database to avoid repeated work.
 Schkufza \etal introduced STOKE~\cite{schkufza2013stochastic}, a superoptimizer for x86-64 binaries that formulates superoptimization as a stochastic search problem and applies Markov Chain Monte Carlo (MCMC) sampling to efficiently explore the vast program space.
 This approach sacrifices completeness but significantly increases the diversity of candidate programs, thereby improving the quality of the resulting code.
 Sasnauskas \etal proposed \souper~\cite{sasnauskas2017souper}, a superoptimizer for \llvm IR that extracts integer-typed functions from a module, traverses backward along dataflow edges from the return instruction, and synthesizes more performant equivalents.
 Souper is designed to be sound, but its applicability is limited to a purely functional, control-flow-free subset of LLVM IR.
+Liu \etal proposed Minotaur~\cite{liu2024minotaur}, another superoptimizer for \llvm IR that focuses on optimizations involving integer and floating-point SIMD code.
+Minotaur supports more operations compared to \souper, but its effectiveness is still constrained by the synthesis-based search strategy.
 Hydra~\cite{mukherjee2024hydra} addresses the limitations of ungeneralized peephole optimizations produced by superoptimizers by generalizing them using program synthesis.
-In general, superoptimizers are capable of discovering new optimization patterns, but they are computationally expensive, thus often limited to tiny window size or specific instruction sets.
-In contrast, \proj leverages \llms to explore optimization opportunities, which is less restricted by the code size and instruction sets, and thus can potentially detect more diverse missed optimizations.